BmoreArt is Baltimore’s art and culture magazine, based both in print and online.

-BmoreArt is a community-based art publication that reflects the culture of Baltimore and the surrounding Mid-Atlantic region, including Maryland, Washington, DC, and Northern Virginia.
+We are a community-based, independent art publication that reflects the culture of Baltimore and the surrounding Mid-Atlantic region, including Maryland, Washington, DC, and Northern Virginia.
 We provide creative and critical coverage of Baltimore’s cultural landscape and work with a diverse team of local writers, editors, and artists.
-The award-winning art magazine exists online and in print, and engages through social media and events.
+In addition to our online and print publications, we engage through social media and a events, including biannual magazine launch events and speaker series.

 We believe that Baltimore’s culture producers and creative makers deserve to be discussed, critiqued, and informed.
 BmoreArt covers the arts of the region on a daily basis and presents it to an engaged audience that is both local and global.
 Our mission is to build awareness, equity, and community through critical dialogue about art and culture.

 BmoreArt is the area’s “Best Cultural Resource” – Baltimore Magazine Best of of Baltimore 2014

 Cara Ober founded BmoreArt in 2007, envisioning a comprehensive art-centric source of information for events and exhibitions, as well as for critical dialogue.
 Over the past decade, BmoreArt has grown to include The BmoreArt Journal of Art + Ideas, a biannual print journal, an ongoing speaker series, and a growing presence on social media.

 Designed to encourage participation and inclusion in the region, BmoreArt publishes a weekly ‘Picks’ post every Tuesday, with a curated list of the best exhibits and events.

 In addition, our site includes a calendar of cultural events , a gallery and resource guide, a weekly e-newsletter, a call for entry page updated on a daily basis, and numerous opportunities to participate, share, and comment.

 Started in the early days of independent online blogs, BmoreArt has evolved with technology to reach and connect with a diverse local and global audience.
 We understand the need for a multi-faceted digital ‘ecosystem’ – a family of platforms and strategies to reach a variety of audiences.